 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-- Keep an eye out for Kruger’s many smaller creatures that live there too, including over 500 bird and 100 reptile species
+- Watch for Kruger’s many smaller creatures that live there too, which includes over 500 bird and 100 reptile species

-- Enjoy a ‘bike safari’ through a reserve filled with zebra, baboons, ostrich, antelope, abundant birdlife, and even lynx
+- Explore South African wildlife on a ‘bike safari’ through a reserve, to see zebra, baboons, ostrich, antelope, abundant birdlife, and even lynx

-- Bike the vineyards of the Stellenbosch region and, naturally, sample their world-renown local wines
+- Tour the vineyards of the Stellenbosch region as you sample their local wines

 A few more reasons why you've gotta go:

-Kruger National Park: Synonymous with the word "safari," this national park needs to be on your Africa bucket list.
+Kruger National Park: Synonymous with the word "safari," this national park must be on your Africa bucket list.

-Cape Town: There's nowhere quite like this singularly beautiful city crowned by the magnificent Table Mountain National Park.
+Cape Town: There's nowhere quite like this extraordinarily beautiful city, crowned by the magnificent Table Mountain National Park.